syncfusion-content/xamarin-docs/Xamarin/DatePicker/Formatting.md

 By default, the DatePicker’s format is "DateFormat.M_d_yyyy".

-The different types of formats are.
+The different types of formats are:

 M_d_yyyy - Represents the month day year in m/d/yyyy format.